Some frequently asked questions the Pattullo Bridge Replacement Project are below.

 - In addition, the new bridge will have a snow and ice removal system that will be deployed remotely, similar to the system on the Port Mann bridge.

-- Once open, Ministry of Transportation & Infrastructure staff will monitor the bridge closely to manage any snow and ice-related issues that may occur.
+- Once open, Ministry of Transportation & Transit staff will monitor the bridge closely to manage any snow and ice-related issues that may occur.

 - The Pattullo Bridge Replacement Project is being delivered under the Province’s Community Benefits Agreement (CBA).
 BC Infrastructure Benefits (BCIB) is responsible for implementing the CBA for the project and is the employer for workers on the project.